Israel, from Tel Aviv to Jerusalem

-Stairway on the church of the Holy Sepulcher
+The church of the Holy Sepulcher

 The immobile scale of the Church of the Holy Sepulcher is a religious symbol of a kind, a sort of miracle possible only through human madness.
 It is also one of the most powerful and iconic symbols of religious divisions and controversies in the Christian world.

 The care for the church is shared by no less than six denominations.
-The main custodians are the Greek Orthodox, Armenian apostolic and Roman Catholic church, with minor tasks shared by the Coptic, Ethiopian and Syriac Orthodox churches.
+The main custodians are the Greek Orthodox, Armenian Apostolic and Roman Catholic church, with minor tasks shared by the Coptic, Ethiopian and Syriac Orthodox churches.
 The entire building is carefully divided into sections, some of which are commonly shared while others strictly belong to a particular sect.
-A series of complicated rules regulates the transit rights of the other groups through each particular section on a given day, and especially during the holidays.
+A series of complicated rules regulate the transit rights of the other groups through each particular section on a given day, and especially during the holidays.

 Less than an hour’s drive from the bustling and noisy center of Jerusalem hides an extraordinary natural gem.
-There you will find a serene silence in the desert, disturbed only by the sound of fast flowing water through a gorge.
+There you will find a serene silence in the desert, disturbed only by the sound of fast-flowing water through a gorge.